latex3/tagging-project/documentation/wtpdf/verbatim.md

 * Symbols read (using text settings)
 * Verbosity and words used customisable by the reader.
-* linebreaks not announced.
+* Linebreaks are not announced.
 * Requires interaction by the user to enable/disable this.
 Note the end of sentence full stop (period) is announced `dot` with this setting.
-Reading the entire document with every comma and punctuation symbol announced is not really an option.
+Reading the entire document with every comma and punctuation symbol announced is not usually desirable.

-It would be good if screen readers had a setting to automatically switch to thi smode in `<pre>` (html) or `/Code` (pdf) contexts, but they do not currently.
+It would be good if screen readers had a setting to automatically switch to this mode in `<pre>` (html) or `/Code` (pdf) contexts, but they do not currently.